 \section{Introduction}

-Piecewise smooth vector fields (PSVFs, for short) in two zones are vector fields defined on $U \subset \R^n$ in such a way that there exists a switching codimension-one manifold $\Sigma$ separating $U$ in two parts $\Sigma_+$ and $\Sigma_-$ and there are smooth vector fields $Z_+$ and $Z_-$ defined in each one of these parts.
+In this paper, we consider piecewise smooth vector fields (PSVFs) in two zones defined on $U \subset \mathbb{R}^n$ for which there exists a switching codimension-one manifold $\Sigma$ separating $U$ into two parts $\Sigma_+$ and $\Sigma_-$, such that smooth vector fields $Z_+$ and $Z_-$ are defined in each one of these parts.